InfiSupaSta/Websocket-sapper/readme.md

-Sapper game for 2 players with chat based on websockets, python as backend and js as frontend.
+Sapper game for few players with chat based on websockets, python as backend and js as frontend.
 Game is on the stage of development :)